 - Step 1.
 Download the latest version of syslog-ng OSE from the BalaBit website or from GitHub.
 The source code is available as a tar.gz archive file. - Step 2.
 Download the latest version of the EventLog library here. - Step 3.
 Install the following packages that are required to compile syslog-ng.
 These packages are available for most UNIX/Linux systems.
-Alternatively, you can also download the sources and compile them. - A version of the gα C compiler that properly supports Thread Local Storage (TLS), for example, version 4.5 (at least version.
-For building recent gcc versions on Solaris, see http://jblopen.com/node/16. - The GNU flex lexical analyser generator, available here. - The bison parser generator, available here. - The development files of the glib library, available here. - Step 4.
+Alternatively, you can also download the sources and compile them. - A version of the gcc C compiler that properly supports Thread Local Storage (TLS), for example, version 4.5 (at least version.
+For building recent gcc versions on Solaris, see http://jblopen.com/node/16. - The GNU flex lexical analyser generator, available here. - The bison parser generator, available here. - The development files of the glib library, available here. - The syslog-ng OSE application now uses PCRE-type regular expressions by default.
+It requires the libpcre library package, available here. - Step 4.
 If you want to use the spoof-source function of syslog-ng, install the development files of the libnet library, available here. - Step 5.
 If you want to send e-mails using the smtp() destination, install the development files of the libesmtp library, available here.
 This library is not needed if you use the --disable-smtp compile option. - Step 6.
-If you want to use the /etc/hosts.deny and /etc/hosts.allow for TCP access, install the development files of the library (also called TCP-wrappers) library, available here. - Step 7.
+If you want to use the /etc/hosts.deny and /etc/hosts.allow for TCP access, install the development files of the libwrap (also called TCP-wrappers) library, available here. - Step 7.
 Uncompress the eventlog archive using the or the command.
 A new directory containing the source code of eventlog will be created.

-'''

-$ tar xvfz eventlog-x.x.x.x.tar.gz
+\$ tar xvfz eventlog-x.x.x.tar.gz

-'''

-'''

-$ gunzip -c eventlog-x.x.x.x.tar.gz | tar xvf -
+\$ gunzip -c eventlog-x.x.x.x.tar.gz | tar xvf -

-'''